NetSec-01/Projects/Security_Projects/Splunk_Eventgen/README.md

 # Overview

-This project is to generate security events as per the sample file using Splunk Eventgen.
+This project's end goal is to generate security events as per the sample file using Splunk Eventgen.
-The events can be outputted to splunk and analyzed using SPL(Search  Processing Language) query.
+These events are then outputted to splunk and analyzed using SPL(Search Processing Language) to identify security incidents.

 # **Installation Requirements:**